Whether you are developing learning material of type WBT, ILT, Videos, or Rapid e-learning, you will need to identify

 Description of components of an item or an object

-When learners need to understand the components of a structure or item and how the interact.
+When learners need to understand the components of a structure or

 Use a diagram to show how the parts fit in the whole structure.